Harold Ramirez Player Props: Rays vs. Cubs

-The Tampa Bay Rays, including Harold Ramirez (.189 batting average in his past 10 games), battle starter Marcus Stroman and the Chicago Cubs at Wrigley Field, Monday at 2:20 PM ET.
+Harold Ramirez -- with an on-base percentage of .231 in his past 10 games, 113 points lower than his season-long percentage -- will be in action for the Tampa Bay Rays versus the Chicago Cubs, with Kyle Hendricks on the hill, on May 30 at 8:05 PM ET.

-He strung together two hits (going 2-for-5) in his last appearance against the Dodgers.
+In his last game, he racked up two hits (going 2-for-5) against the Dodgers.

 Harold Ramirez Game Info & Props vs. the Cubs